🔼The name Ai: Summary

 The name Ai comes from the verb עוה ('awa), meaning to bend or twist to a point of destruction:

-Note that this name Ai is spelled in most cases with the definite article ה (he), including at its first appearance in Genesis 12:8: העי: The Ruin.
+Note that this name Ai is spelled in most cases with the prefix ה (he) — which is either the definite article ("the"), or else the particle of direction ("towards the") or ascription ("of the") — including at its first appearance in Genesis 12:8: העי: The Ruin, or Toward Ruin.
 Nehemiah uses an Aramaic feminine form עיא in Nehemiah 11:31, and Isaiah uses a Hebrew feminine form עית in Isaiah 10:28.